Sugu17/VanLife/README.md

 - [ ] Loading skeletons when loader is getting user data for protected routes (host/\*)

 - [ ] Deliver images assets responsively(_Currently only good enough for mobiles_)

+- [ ] Form validation for the input page